-Goodwill is the Company's largest asset with a carrying value of \$2.3 billion at each of December 31, 2023 and 2022, representing 52% and 56%, respectively, of the Company's total assets.
-Indefinite-lived intangible assets, which consist of certain of the Company's acquired trade names and trademarks, have a carrying value of \$183.1 million and \$189.0 million at December 31, 2023 and 2022, respectively.
+Goodwill is the Company's largest asset with a carrying value of \$2.3 billion at each of December 31, 2024 and 2023, representing 52% of the Company's total assets on both dates.
+Indefinite-lived intangible assets, which consist of certain of the Company's acquired trade names and trademarks, have a carrying value of \$96.9 million and \$183.1 million at December 31, 2024 and 2023, respectively.

-Goodwill and indefinite-lived intangible assets are assessed annually for impairment as of October 1, or more frequently if an event occurs or circumstances change that would more likely than not reduce the fair value of a reporting unit or the fair value of an indefinite-lived intangible asset below its carrying value.
+The Company assesses goodwill on its four reporting units and indefinite-lived intangible assets for impairment annually as of October 1, or more frequently if an event occurs or circumstances indicate that it is more likely than not the fair value of a reporting unit or the fair value of an indefinite-lived intangible asset is below its carrying value.